 Most days you will likely find JP wearing flip-flops as he believes vehemently that closed-toed shoes are “foot prisons.”

 Mckinley Devilbiss has been playing bass for around 15 years.
-He recently graduated from Coastal Carolina University with a Music Performance degree.
+He recently graduated from Coastal Carolina University with a Masters in Music Technology.
 Though his primary instrument in Oracle Blue is bass, McKinley will sometimes hop over to electric guitar to play/sing one of his original compositions with the band.
 His favorite styles to play are Reggae, Rock, Funk, and Jazz.

 McKinley probably watches Spongebob a little bit too much, which may or may not fuel his jokes that slip out between songs at concerts.